 At the hotel

-Coqoon Spa, gym, tennis courts, dive centre, watersports, library, florist, boutiques, kids' club, concierge, free WiFi throughout.
-In rooms: satellite TV, CD/DVD player, free Indigo Pearl CD, minibar, wine cellar, beach bag, own-label toiletries.
-Private Pool Villas also offer a pool, double spa room with sauna and steam bath, Jacuzzi tub, coffee machine, fully stocked bar, pantry, pillow menu, personal 24-hour butler service, Blue-ray player and mobile phone.
+Coqoon Spa, gym, tennis courts, dive centre, watersports, florist, boutiques, kids' club, concierge, free WiFi throughout.
+In rooms: satellite TV, CD/DVD player, minibar, wine cellar, beach bag, own-label toiletries.
+Private Pool Villas also offer a pool, double spa room with sauna and steam bath, Jacuzzi tub, coffee machine, fully stocked bar, pantry, personal 24-hour butler service, Blue-ray player and mobile phone.
 The Coqoon Spa Suite boasts a pool, sauna and steam room.

 Our favourite rooms

 We love the One-bedroom Private Pool Villas, encased within lush walled tropical gardens.
 Living and sleeping areas are split between two pavilions, linked by dark timber decking dotted with exotic blooms and frangipani trees.
 Sunloungers and day-beds abound, and there’s a cosy corner for every mood.
 With your own pool, bar, dining room, Jacuzzi, spa, sauna, steam room and a 24-hour butler service, there’s little reason to leave.
-Villas 6 and 7 are the most private.
+Villas 2006 and 2007 are the most private.
 We're particularly fond of the Pearl Shell Suites too.

 With two dramatic adults-only pools, and one family-friendly oasis, you're spoilt for water larks.
 We love the monumental, stone-sided infinity lap pool, but the curvy, foliage-fringed watering-hole is a must, too.
 Bagged a Private Pool Villa?
 Then sink into your own striped pool for secret skinny dips and Jacuzzi bubbles before lazing atop sunken, water-lapped loungers.
 There’s even a swim-up bar.